 Getting counseling as prescribed for a mental health or behavioral issue can be just as important as being treated for physical ailments.
-Like many types of healthcare, counseling and other mental health treatment that meets certain requirements can be deducted as a medical expense from your income tax.
+Like many types of health care, counseling and other mental health treatment that meet certain requirements can be deducted as a medical expense from your income tax.

 - Creatas Images/Creatas/Getty Images